Taylor investigated the "science" of shoveling.

 Taylor's four principles are as follows:

 Taylorism promotes the idea that there is "one right way" to do something.
-As such, it is at odds with current approaches such as MBO (Management By Objectives), Continuous Improvement initiatives, BPR (Business Process Engineering), and other tools like them.
+As such, it is at odds with current approaches such as MBO (Management By Objectives), Continuous Improvement initiatives, BPR (Business Process Reengineering), and other tools like them.
 These promote individual responsibility, and seek to push decision making through all levels of the organization.

 The idea here is that workers are given as much autonomy as practically possible, so that they can use the most appropriate approaches for the situation at hand.
 (Reflect here on your own experience – are you happier and more motivated when you're following tightly controlled procedures, or when you're working using your own judgment?)
 What's more, front line workers need to show this sort of flexibility in a rapidly-changing environment.
 Rigid, rules-driven organizations really struggle to adapt in these situations.